 The Enneagram is a geometric symbol containing nine points and nine (or more) intersecting lines (the Greek word for “nine” was ennea).
-The symbol dates back to Pythagoras and was introduced to the West by George Gurdjieff in the 1900s.
-In the 1960s, Oscar Ichazo linked the symbol with nine different personality types.
+The symbol dates to Pythagoras and was introduced to the West by George Gurdjieff in the 1900s.
+In the 1960s, occult teacher Oscar Ichazo linked the symbol with nine different personality types.
 Ichazo taught a system of 108 Enneagrams, but the ones that caught on in the United States were those of the Passions, the Virtues, the Fixations, and the Holy Ideas.
 Ichazo’s aim was to explain the difference between Essence and personality (or ego).
 He believed every person is, in his Essence, perfect and in unity within himself as well as with the cosmos.
 However, the Essence is distorted into the ego.
 Ichazo saw the Ennegram as a way to examine how that distortion occurs.

 Adding to the complexity, each personality type on the Enneagram is also compared to two other types in terms of integration (security or growth) or disintegration (stress).
 When under stress, a particular type will often behave as someone in an unhealthy range of a different type would act out.
 For example, according to the Enneagram, a type 2 under stress will act as an unhealthy type 8.
 But a type 2 moving in the direction of growth will act more like a healthy type 4.

 Personality types on the Enneagram are also grouped into “Centers.”
 Each Center is formed of three types that share common strengths and weaknesses.
 The nine types are divided into the Instinctive Center, the Emotional Center, and the Thinking Center.
 Each center is further characterized by a dominant emotion: anger, shame, and fear.
 The mapped-out distinctions are meant to demonstrate a dominant way of being, not the only way of being.